Agni (missile): Agni-VI

 Agni-VI is an intercontinental ballistic missile reported to be in the early stages of development by India and is being developed by the Defence Research and Development Organisation.
-It is to be the latest and most advanced version among the Agni missile program.
-It will be capable of being launched from submarines as well as from land, and will have a strike-range of 8,000–10,000 km with MIRVed warheads.
+It is to be the latest and most advanced version of the Agni missile programme.
+It will be capable of being launched from submarines as well as from land, and will have a strike range of 8,000–10,000 km with MIRVed warheads.

 Further developments

 In May 2008 Indian scientists announced they had developed and patented a path-breaking technology that increases the range of missiles and satellite launch vehicles by at least 40%.
 The enhanced range is made possible by adding a special-purpose coating of chromium-based material to a rocket's blunt nose cone.
-The material acts as a reactive-ablative coating that forms a thin low density gaseous layer at the tip of the rocket as it approaches hypersonic speeds; this super-heated gas layer reduces drag by 47% (at mach 7–8), thereby allowing range enhancements at least 40%.
+The material acts as a reactive-ablative coating that forms a thin low-density gaseous layer at the tip of the rocket as it approaches hypersonic speeds; this super-heated gas layer reduces drag by 47% (at mach 7–8), thereby allowing range enhancements at least 40%.
 It has been announced that this technology will be incorporated in future Agni deployments after having undergone ranging and calibration tests.